-- Email invites sent to targeted lists (segmented by role, industry, etc.) from your marketing automation platform
+Email invites sent to targeted lists (segmented by role, industry, etc.) from your marketing automation platform

 - An account-based advertising platform like Terminus to serve relevant (or even personalized) ads to your target attendees

 - One-to-one, personalized outreach from your sales and/or customer success teams to invite your target accounts to the event

 Case Study: Event Pretargeting with Account-Based Marketing

-In 2016, Terminus sponsored a #FlipMyFunnel conference in Boston.
-The event coincided with #FlipMyFunnel’s first birthday, so we took that theme and ran with it in our event marketing.
+In 2016, Terminus sponsored a #FlipMyFunnel ABM event in Boston.
+The conference coincided with #FlipMyFunnel’s first birthday, so we took that theme and ran with it in our event marketing.

 First, we selected 375 net-new target accounts that fit our ideal customer profile and were located within a reasonable distance of the event.
 The goal for our pretargeting strategy was to drive as many registrations from the target account list as possible.
 To do this, we developed a multichannel ABM campaign with a birthday party theme.